Benjaminbburn/Bluetooth-Calipers/README.md

  1. Print "Caliper Data Port Connector - 5 pin".
 I found TPU worked the best.
  2. Feel solid core wire as shows in the image below.
 Once all 5 wire are fed through, I used some super glue to hold them in place but it is not needed.
 ![](Images/Connector.png)
- 3. Solder wires to the button and insert it in the squre hole on the top of the connector piece, first feeding through the wires.
+ 3. Solder wires to the button and insert it in the square hole on the top of the connector piece, first feeding through the wires.

 ### Making Connections